 Singapore, founded in 1819.
 The capital is also named Singapore, and the population is over 5.8 million.
 There are many religions practiced in Singapore, with the main ones being Buddhism, Christianity, Islam, and Taoism/folk religion.
 Its main exports are electronics, chemicals, and wealth management services.
 Its economy is actually considered as one of the most open economies in the world and deals with a lot of foreign direct investment.
-Its time zone is 13 hours ahead of EST.

 Another interesting fact about Singapore is that it has no aquifers or lakes, making water scarce.
 Yet its strategies for dealing with this problem are said to be the most successful in the world by using desalination (removing salt and minerals), artificial aquifers, and recycled water.